samstokes/samstokes.github.io/source/_posts/2016-07-11-move-fast-with-confidence.markdown

  * If you lower the bar this time, how will that affect your confidence in being able to ship the next thing?
 Are you confident in that tradeoff?
  * By lowering the bar this time, are you sure you're not [setting a bad precedent](http://donellameadows.org/archives/drift-to-low-performance/)?

 These are [difficult decisions in the face of constraints]({% post_url 2016-02-24-quality-vs-empathy %}#common-ground).
 They need to be made together, and so they require communication.
 You need a common understanding of the quality bar, and a shared language for talking about the tradeoffs involved.
+Talking about your levels of confidence can provide that [common ground]({% post_url 2016-05-20-confidence %}#better-conversations-better-decisions).

 Because it's not just you running across that uneven terrain.
 It's you and your team, and - to stretch the metaphor a bit - you all need to get across.
 One of you might have run across this field before, and knows which shortcuts are actually swamps.
 One of you has a compass.
 Another has a map.